 I had to filibuster for just a second while it talks about like, girls in my life while I while I put those thoughts together.

 Well, it was great way to multitask.
 Where can everybody find you jack?

 That's right.
 And I can attest the relaunch magic brilliance that we talked about.
 Jacques teaches inside his own program called next level courses.
-I don't know if it's available, I don't know the status of thing.
-But check out Jacques's website and get into his funnel.
+I don't know if it's available.
+I don't know the status of things.
+But check out Josh's website and get into his funnel.